 Michael J. Gefell, Anchor QEA, LLC

-When non-aqueous phase liquid (NAPL) is identified in sediment, a NAPL emplacement and movement evaluation is typically warranted to assess whether the NAPL is mobile or migrating.
+When non-aqueous phase liquid (NAPL) is identified in subaqueous sediment, a NAPL emplacement and movement evaluation is typically warranted to assess whether the NAPL is immobile or mobile at the pore scale, and if it is mobile, if it is stable or migrating at the NAPL body scale.
 The evaluation process is discussed in ASTM E3248-20 and summarized in Reyenga 2021a.
+Figure 1 summarizes key decision points in the evaluation process.
 Sample collection and handling are discussed in ASTM 3268-20.
-A variety of metrics that can be used to evaluate potential NAPL movement in sediments is discussed in Reyenga 2021b, and specific testing and decision-making guidelines are provided in ASTM E3282-21.
-Figure 1 summarizes key decision points.
-These methods are also applicable for assessing NAPL mobility in soil.
+A variety of metrics that can be used to evaluate potential NAPL movement in sediments is discussed in Reyenga 2021b, and specific testing and decision-making guidelines are provided in ASTM E3282-21a.
+Similar methods are also applicable for assessing NAPL migration potential in soil.
 Read more.

 Please visit the ANSR archives at www.NAPLANSR.com for additional articles and videos.
 You are welcome to share them without limitation so long as they are not altered.